asankaSovis/password-manager-Python/README.md

   - `username <keyword or -a> <platform> <rows>`    [Will list all the usernames listed in the database that match the keyword (or all if -a is provided) and platform name and will list them in the specified row count]

 ## Implementation
 The database is a basic text file and data is stored to it in JSON format.
-However, each item stored as an encrypted string, encrypted using the Fernet encryption.
+However, each item is stored as an encrypted string, encrypted using the Fernet encryption.

 ![database_structure](https://user-images.githubusercontent.com/46389631/149176881-a137705f-0d34-4845-a72d-d3b02b7c2fd3.png)

 `{"Platform 01" : [{"User 01" : ["Password", "Modified Date"]}, ...], ...}`

 Each of these parameters are encrypted individually.
-Fernet encryption required a salt and password to decrypt text.
+Fernet encryption requires a salt and password to decrypt.
 Thus, we can modify the password to store different items in different formats.

 ![encryption_algorithm](https://user-images.githubusercontent.com/46389631/149184992-509823a7-61f7-43a7-8d5c-781a982cd795.png)